lixinW/ship-hats-docs/web-app-tutorial.md

 3. Observe that if credentials are provided, it will use the toolchain, which in this case is FOD.
 Otherwise, the compliance will fallback to use Gitlab native tools.

-# The End!

-# Achievements through usage:
+# Achievements through tutorial

-1. Ease of CI/CD development - templates, E2E templates
+* Ease of CI/CD development - templates, E2E templates
-2. Leverage on Gitlab's OTS security tools
+* Leverage on Gitlab's OTS security tools
-3. Leverage on Gitlab's reporting and scorecards
+* Leverage on Gitlab's reporting and scorecards
-4. Can be on future leaderboard scoring for QD.
+* Can be on future leaderboard scoring for QD.
 (Unconfirmed)
-5. Be more **compliant**, as per CNCF white paper
+* Be more **compliant**, as per CNCF white paper
   * Pipeline as code with commit history
   * Sign and verify artefacts
   * SAST and SCA